 Crisis Connections helps people in physical, emotional, and financial crisis get services they need through their 24-Hour Crisis Line, Teen Link, WA Recovery Help Line, and WA Warm Line.

 Think about what it is about this time of year that you enjoy the most, and if it involves other people, open up the conversation early with family and friends about how plans will look different this year.
 How will we change plans to keep everyone safe?
 How can we keep traditions alive but in a new way?
 Sometimes just talking about the situation openly can help you feel less alone.

 Connect however possible

-Find ways to connect in non-traditional ways with family, friends, or others in your community – they are feeling isolated too!
-Reach out regularly to others who you care about and seek out online groups where you can connect with new people and share ideas.
+Find non-traditional ways to connect with family, friends, or others in your community – they are feeling isolated too!
+Virtually reach out to others who you care about and seek out online groups where you can connect with new people and share ideas.

 Sometimes offering help to others who are feeling lonely can make you feel less lonely yourself.
 Send a handwritten letter or card (how fun is it to get mail that’s not junk?), drop a care package off at their home, post an encouraging message on a friend’s social post, or send a quick text or instant message telling them why you think they are great.

 Make a list of the healthy things that make you feel good, and put the list into action whenever you feel alone.
 This could include things like taking a walk outside, reading a new library book, taking a bath, meditating, petting your dog, cooking, watching a favorite movie or getting a good night’s sleep.

 Remind yourself that the pandemic won’t last forever.
 Make a post-pandemic wish list.
 What’s the first thing you will do once we can safely return to normal life?
 What goals can you set for the future?